Dekkonot/bitbuffer/README.md

 BitBuffer is a binary stream module implemented in pure Lua.
 Its purpose is to provide an easy way to write and read binary data down to the bit level.
 It first found life as a replacement for a BitBuffer that performed rather poorly, and was meant for use on Roblox.
+To that end, there is a [Rojo](https://github.com/rojo-rbx/rojo) project file in the [Roblox subfolder](src/roblox) that can be used to build it for Roblox.

 However, no Roblox specific API is used in the main file or tests of this buffer.
-The module was written and tested using Lua 5.2, and any version of Lua that has a bit module should be able to run this module with no issues.
+The module was written and tested using Lua 5.2, and any version of Lua that has a bit module should be able to run this module with only minor modifications.
 It will probably perform best with LuaJIT, as Roblox's Lua VM is extremely fast compared to PUC-Rio and this module makes use of some specific optimizations (ipairs, as an example, is faster than a numeric for in Luau).

 Given only basic `bit32` functions are used (shifting, AND, btest, extract) for the core functionality of this module, it should be trivial to remove them if your environment doesn't have a bit module.
 The only core bitwise operation not trivially replicated in arithmetic, XOR, is used only to calculate the checksum functions, which can be removed without harming the module.